What We Believe

 We value the pursuit of increasingly living our life with an open hand – carefully and prayerfully giving and extending our time, energy, skills and resources towards God’s Kingdom with shared celebration of all He does with it.

-We value intentionally structuring our investments of time, relationships and resources to be a part of lives being transformed by the power of the Gospel of Jesus Christ, found in a personal relationship with Jesus in their lives & modeled in ours.
+We value intentionality in structuring our investments of time, relationships, and resources.
+We strive to be a part of lives being transformed by the power of the Gospel of Jesus Christ, found in a personal relationship with Jesus in their lives & modeled in ours.

 We value meaningful conversations that are full of life and joy found in the ways and attitudes of God, especially when they are outside the walls of our buildings and events.